Requirements Related to Surprise Billing; Part II Interim Final Rule with Comment Period

 SDR entities will make payment determinations as part of the patient-provider dispute resolution process.
 The patient-provider dispute resolution process has timelines for documentation submission and payment determination, and participating individuals will be charged an administrative fee.
 To ensure the administrative fee does not act as a barrier for consumers accessing dispute resolution, the fee will be set at $25 in the first year and will be updated through sub-regulatory guidance in future years.

-The regulations in the rule are generally applicable to group health plans and health insurance issuers for plan and policy years beginning on or after January 1, 2022.
+Applicability Date The regulations in the rule are generally applicable to group health plans and health insurance issuers for plan and policy years beginning on or after January 1, 2022.
 The HHS-only regulations that apply to health care providers, facilities, and providers of air ambulance services are applicable beginning on January 1, 2022.
 The OPM-only regulations that apply to carriers under the FEHB program are applicable to contract years beginning on or after January 1, 2022.
-The rules regarding the certification of independent dispute resolution entities and SDR entities are effective from the date the rule is published in the Federal Register.
+The rules regarding the certification of IDR entities and SDR entities are effective from the date the rule is published in the Federal Register.

 Visit the Federal Register to read more about the interim final rule with comment period.